vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 Performance can be optimized during component rendering as well.

-When declaring the [interface](https://developers.vtex.com/docs/guides/vtex-io-documentation-interface) block, set the `Hydration` attribute and pass `on-view` as its value to only load and correctly render your component once users find it on the interface.
+When declaring the [interface](https://developers.vtex.com/docs/guides/vtex-io-documentation-interface) of a block, set the `Hydration` attribute and pass `on-view` as its value to only load and correctly render your component once users find it on the interface.

 The [Footer](https://developers.vtex.com/docs/guides/vtex-store-footer) is a good example of a Store Framework native component that counts on this attribute to be rendered, which optimizes store performance!